-Laura Bohannan’s “Shakespeare in the Bush” made another appearance in the 10th edition of the four-field Applying Anthropology: An Introductory Reader (2012).
-“Shakespeare in the Bush” is also available from Natural History as a free “pick from the past.”
+Laura Bohannan’s “Shakespeare in the Bush” has been in many anthropology readers, such as the Reader for a Global Age.
+It is also available from Natural History as a free “pick from the past.”
 [Image credit: “Revisiting Shakespeare in the Bush” at Bardfilm.]

 “Shakespeare in the Bush” is helpful for explaining fieldwork, the idea of culture, or language.
 Traditionally many students read Hamlet for senior year high school, so the basic text is often fresh.
 “Shakespeare in the Bush” introduces basic concepts of anthropology, corresponding to the material in the section on Human Nature and Anthropology

 Readings of Shakespeare in the Bush

 Bohannan tells this tale to illustrate deep cultural difference.
 The differences are much deeper than she anticipated as an anthropologist beginning fieldwork.
 But other readings are possible.
 The tale also shows what we share: story-telling, meaning-making, morality, and ethnocentrism.
 However, as Clifford Geertz elaborates, the idea of a shared morality is up-ended by the topsy-turvy moral contents: